KumudithaSilva/solidpy-patterns/Factory_Pattern/factory.md

  >- Creation logic is encapsulated, promoting abstraction and loose coupling.
  >
 >
- >- To create objects it used common interface.
+ >- To create objects, it used a common interface.

 >Defines an interface for creating objects,
 > but lets subclasses decide which concrete product class to use.